Golden Tate

-Early years
+Early life

 Born in Hendersonville, Tennessee, Golden Tate attended Pope John Paul II High School, where he played as a three-sport athlete, competing in football, baseball, and track & field.
 In his high school senior year of 2006, he rushed 140 times for 1,413 yards and 23 touchdowns to go along with 28 receptions for 510 yards and six receiving touchdowns.
 He also had three interceptions on defense, returned a kickoff for a touchdown and was the team punter.
 He was named as a Tennessee Division II first-team all-state pick in 2006 as an athlete by the Tennessee Sports Writers Association and also by the Tennessee Football Coaches Association.
 His jersey was later retired by Pope John Paul II High School.
+One of Tate's friends from high school is racing driver Josef Newgarden.

 After he injured his thumb in his senior season and could not play baseball, Tate switched to track and field and posted the state's top qualifying times in the 100-meter dash (10.93 s) and 200-meter dash (22.33 s).
 He was also a member of the John Paul 4 × 100 m relay squad that captured the state title with a time of 42.86 seconds.